We know how hectic life can be when your child starts crawling, so we've put together some tips and advice to help make your home safer.

-If you have an open fire or burner in your house, make sure you put a guard in front of it.
-You can buy child-friendly guards, which doesn’t become scalding to the touch after a few hours in front of the fire.
+If you have an open fire or burner in your house, put a child-friendly guard in front of it that won't overheat or scald after a few hours.

-Windows are another source of danger, so make sure they are not easy to open, at least not more than a few inches, and don’t leave objects under them that toddlers can climb on to get to the window.
-If you have sash windows, open them from the top, not the bottom.
+Windows shouldn't be easy to open fully (just a few inches is safest), and never leave objects underneath so that toddlers can climb up.
+If you have sash windows, open and then lock them from the top, not the bottom.

-If you are replacing older windows or patio doors, opt for safety glass, which is toughened so it is less likely to break, and if it does it will shatter into tiny pieces rather than shards, which is far less dangerous.
+If you're replacing any windows or doors, always go for toughened safety glass, as it's less likely to break, and if it does, it’ll shatter into tiny pieces rather than sharp shards, which is much less dangerous.